SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/O - Ensemble Learning.md

 ### Static Combiners

-The combiner decision rule is independent of the feature vector.
+In static combiners, the combiner decision rule is independent of the feature vector.
 Static approaches can be broadly divided into non-trainable and trainable.

 - Non-trainable: The voting is performed independent of the performance of each individual classifier.
     - Voting: used when each classifier produces a single class label.
 In this case, each classifier "votes" for a particular class and the class with the majority vote on the ensemble wins.